The Science of Multifamily Marketing

 At a time when nearly everything can be done on a smartphone—from dimming the living room lights to applying for a mortgage—multifamily operators must figure out how to channel tech tools into marketing success.

 It takes Google less than a second to pull up more than 3.5 million results for “real estate marketing,” with the first page filled with listicles declaring the best ideas and online strategies.
 Social media and online tools such as Google Ads have become driving forces for multifamily professionals.
-While companies may purse varying strategies, focusing marketing efforts in the digital realm is a must; with one in four Americans are online “almost constantly,” according to a 2018 study by the Pew Research Center.
+While companies may pursue varying strategies, focusing marketing efforts in the digital realm is a must; with one in four Americans online “almost constantly,” according to a 2018 study by the Pew Research Center.

 In the 15 years since the launch of Facebook, social media has grown by leaps and bounds.
 The terms “influencer” and “sponcon” are now mainstays of the marketing lexicon, as Instagram personalities with millions of followers can earn as much as six figures for a single post.
 As social media extended its reach to billions of people across the globe, real estate marketing professionals saw the writing on the wall: If everyone was going online, so too would their efforts.